 Wedding customs: "something old, something new …"

 But the outfit of a bride is only completed with those accessories, which originally go back to an English custom: "Something old, something new, something borrowed, something blue and a lucky six-pence in your shoe".
-Translated, the quote reads: "Something old, something new, something borrowed, something blue and a lucky penny in the shoe.
 "Something old", which for example can be represented by a piece of family jewellery, stands for the life of the bride before her marriage.
 With the foundation of a family, a new phase of life begins: "something new" symbolizes, for example, the new wedding dress.
-Happiness is supposed to bring "something borrowed."
+Luck is supposed to bring "something borrowed."
 If the bride borrows the handbag of a happily married girlfriend, for example, this happiness should pass to the future spouses.
 Finally, the bride needs "something blue" as a sign of loyalty, a blue garter is often worn.
 The lucky penny falls generously under the table today - it would probably also be too uncomfortable in the shoe.

 The rings - 5 basic tips for buying a wedding ring